bgmnbear/gdbgui/README.rst

 - Design influenced by the amazing Chrome debugger
 - Full gdb command line utility built-in
 - Written in widely used languages (Python and JavaScript)
-- Open source and free for personal use, `affordable <http://grassfedcode.com/gdbguicommercial>`_ for commercial use.
+- Open source and free

 Examples
 --------